algorni/iot-edge-deploy-blob/README.md

 TODO: This solution can be extended to provide other ways to share the downloaded blobs with other modules.
 > TODO: Provide a property to invoke a "call back method" thru Direct Methods (this callback method can be a custom one or an standard one -restar- for example)

-## Debloying blobs by using a Direct Method Call
+## Deploying blobs by using a Direct Method Call
 This option uses a [Direct Method](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods) call to the DownloadBlob method provided by the DeployBlobsModule module.
 The input of the Direct Method call is a list of blobs hosted within a Azure Storage Account container.
 For security reasons, for each blob, a temporal SAS URL is provided to be able to download the content.

 Using this option, you can reach a certain device by using the DeviceID and directly execute the Direct Method invocation.